adriantich/DnoisE/README.md

 ```
 *-x/--first_nt_position* is set as 3 by default.

-When entropy correction is performed, comparision of nucleotides one by one is used to calculate distance value instead of Levenshtein distance, and therefore, all sequences must have the same length (modal length)
+When entropy correction is performed, comparision of nucleotides one by one is used to calculate distance value instead of Levenshtein distance and thus all sequences must have the same length (modal length)

 Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as *-e* 0.4298,0.1833,0.9256).